 Chilliwack, BC, Canada

-A mixed list of perennials and bulbs, centered on plants appropriate to the Pacific Northwest climate, but with some eclectic additions.
+A mixed list of perennials and bulbs, centered on plants appropriate to the Pacific Northwest climate, but with some eclectic additions (not currently active).
 (PBS list member)

 Raleigh, North Carolina, USA